kataras/build-a-better-web-together/response-engines.md

 func main() {
+	// here we are registering the default text/plain,  and after we will register the 'appender' only
+	// we have to register the default because we will
+    // add more response engines with the same content,
+	// iris will not register this by-default if
+    // other response engine with the corresponding ContentType already exists

-	// here we are registering the default text/plain,  and after we will register the 'appender' only iris.UseResponse(text.New(), text.ContentType) // it's the key which happens to be a valid content-type also, "text/plain" so this will be used as the ContentType header
+	iris.UseResponse(text.New(), text.ContentType) // it's the key which happens to be a valid content-type also, "text/plain" so this will be used as the ContentType header

-	// register by type/raw iris.ResponseEngine implementation
+	// register a response engine: iris.ResponseEngine
 	iris.UseResponse(&CustomTextEngine{}, text.ContentType)
-	// register almost the same with func iris.UseResponse(iris.ResponseEngineFunc(func(val interface{}, options ...map[string]interface{}) ([]byte, error) {
+	// register a response engine with func iris.UseResponse(iris.ResponseEngineFunc(func(val interface{}, options ...map[string]interface{}) ([]byte, error) {
 		return []byte("\nThis is the static SECOND AND LAST suffix!"), nil }), text.ContentType)